What Is Drug Withdrawal?

 Stopping cocaine use can produce physical and mental withdrawal symptoms, including feelings of fatigue and extreme depression.
 Many people experience strange dreams and might be exceptionally hungry.
 Most are on edge and anxious and that their mental faculties have slowed dramatically.7

 Like cocaine, meth directly affects the way dopamine is processed in the brain.
 Meth often makes users feel alert, stimulated, and awake.
 The powerful effects of meth on the mind make it exceptionally difficult to stop using.8,9

 Most often, as people detox from meth they will feel hungry, very tired, and extremely depressed.
 That’s because the brain has been reliant of meth to produce and release dopamine.
 Once that stimuli is removed, it takes time for the brain to reset and adjust.
 Some users experience significant feelings of anxiety and suicide ideations.
 Cravings are often intense, which is one of the reasons detoxing in an assisted rehab facility is so important.8,9

 Currently, there are no approved drug treatment medications for addiction to stimulants like meth.
 However, some addicts have found benefit in using antidepressant medication to offset some of the challenges of breaking free from the drug.
 Research suggests that specific antidepressant medication can help addicts by preventing the way the drug is synthesized in the brain.
 More research is needed, but early results are promising.10

 From Withdrawal to Recovery

 If statistics on substance abuse are any indication, the fear of drug withdrawal isn’t enough to prevent drug dependence in the United States.
-In a study of drug-related deaths in Florida during the years 2003 to 2009, the Centers for Disease Control and Prevention found that in Florida alone:
+In a study of drug-related deaths in Florida during the years 2003 to 2009, the Centers for Disease Control and Prevention reported the following alarming statistics.11

 - 16,550 deaths were caused by a drug overdose